RakhithJK/dbeaver-dbeaver-wiki/Task-Scheduler.md

 Please note that if you use `dbeaver` executable (for any reason), you will need to add the command line parameter `-nosplash` to avoid a splash screen appearance.

-## Send results by E-mail

-The Task Scheduler includes a **Send Result by E-Mail** feature.
-This function allows you to automatically receive the results of your tasks via email.
-These settings can be adjusted under **Data Transfer**.

-You also have control over the specifics of what you receive, as follows:

-* **Omit Empty Results**: Enable this option to prevent emails from being sent when there are no results to display.
-* **Report Task Failure**: Enable this option to receive an email alert whenever a task fails.
-* **Bypass Server Certificate Verification**: This option can be enabled when you're working with self-signed certificates and want to bypass the usual certificate validation process.

 ## Troubleshooting

 ### User credentials + enterprise security